preset-io/promptimize/README.md

 **Promptimize** is a framework that accelerates prompt enginering, crafting and evaluation.

-Define and express your prompts as code, define eval functions, define variations of prompts dynamically execute variations in parallel, across different engines, and get reporting on what is performing well.
+Use `promptimize` to define your prompts as code, tie them to eval functions, generate prompt variations dynamically, execute and rank across different engines, and get reporting on how your prompts perform.

-Promptimize is programmatic way to define and tune your prompt and eval functions in python quickly, and that supports iterations at scale.
+Promptimize offers a programmatic way to define and tune your prompt and eval functions in python quickly, this allows you to iterate quickly.

 ## Information architecture
-* **UseCase:** a UseCase instance is a certain test case, a single prompt with an associated set of eval functions to rate it's success
+* **Prompt:** a Prompt instance is a certain test case, a single prompt with an associated set of eval functions to rate it's success
 * **Eval:** an evaluation function that reads the response and returns a success rate between `0` and `1`
-* **Suite:**: a Suite is a collection of UseCase, it's able to run things accumulate results, and print reports about its collection of use cases
+* **Suite:**: a Suite is a collection of Prompt, it's able to run things accumulate results, and print reports about its collection of use cases

 ## Princicples